StockSharp/doc/en/topics/api/connectors/crypto_exchanges/livecoin/configuration_livecoin.md

+> [!WARNING]
+> This exchange has permanently shut down (December 2020 — hacked and shut down).
+This connector is no longer operational.
+Documentation is preserved for historical reference.

 # Livecoin configuration

 To work with a connector, it is required to generate the **Key (API Key)** and **Secret** in the personal account of the exchange and specify them at the connection settings.